lailabougria/talks/an-exception-occurred-please-try-again/samples/README.md

 ## Jittered exponential back-off retry mechanism

 This sample applies the default recoverability policy, in this case, an exponential time increase of 2 seconds based on the number of retries performed.
 Before returning, it will add some jitter to the delay, to avoid retries to be scheduled at the same time.

-Please note that this sample illustrates how Jitter could work.
-There are [sophisticated Jitter algorithms](https://aws.amazon.com/blogs/architecture/exponential-backoff-and-jitter/) available that are more fit for production environments with high throughput.
+> **_NOTE:_** This sample illustrates a simplified way to add Jitter.
+There are [sophisticated Jitter algorithms](https://aws.amazon.com/blogs/architecture/exponential-backoff-and-jitter/) available that are better fit for production environments with high throughput.

 ```c#
 static Random Jitterer = new Random();